dgnsrekt/yfs/docs/content/api/asset-types-module.md

 <a name="asset_types.AssetTypes"></a>
 ## `AssetTypes`

-> An enum representing all asset types availiable on yahoo finance.
+> An enum representing all asset types available on yahoo finance.
 >
 > AssetTypes is mostly used to filter down choices of assets from the lookup module.